Rulesofgames/FitnessTracker-MyFitnessBuddy/README.md

 5. Users can delete individual workout entries if they wish to remove them from their workout history.

 Exercise Set Management -
-1.Users can add exercise sets to each workout, specifying the following details for each set:  Exercise name, Weight(if applicable), Repetitions (Reps),Duration in minutes, Distance (if applicable), Calories burned (if applicable), Notes.
+1. Users can add exercise sets to each workout, specifying the following details for each set:  Exercise name, Weight(if applicable), Repetitions (Reps),Duration in minutes, Distance (if applicable), Calories burned (if applicable), Notes.
-2.Users have the flexibility to edit individual exercise sets within a workout.
+2. Users have the flexibility to edit individual exercise sets within a workout.
-3.Users can delete specific exercise sets from their workout entries.
+3. Users can delete specific exercise sets from their workout entries.

 Dashboard View -
 1. The dashboard provides a comprehensive view of monthly workout details, organized by month.